FlowSearch: Advancing deep research with dynamic structured knowledge flow: Experiments

-\textbf{{\ProjectName} achieves state-of-the-art performance among agentic systems.} On GAIA (Table~\ref{tab:main_results}), {\ProjectName} (o4-mini) outperforms both closed-source Manus (73.30\%) and open-source OWL (69.70\%), and shows strong robustness on Level 3 questions (50.00\%).
+\textbf{\ProjectName~ achieves state-of-the-art performance among agentic systems.} On GAIA (Table~\ref{tab:main_results}), \ProjectName~ (o4-mini) outperforms both closed-source Manus (73.30\%) and leading open-source agentic models Mirothinker (81.9\%) and Tongyi-DR (70.9\%), even though they are specifically trained and evaluated only on the GAIA text-only subset. \ProjectName~ also shows strong robustness on Level 3 questions (61.54\%).
 These results indicate that its iterative workflow combining knowledge planning, collection, and refinement is particularly effective for multi-hop and compositional reasoning.
 Its clear advantage over systems like OpenAI DR and MiroFlow further underscores the impact of structured and dynamic workflow design.

 \textbf{Agentic systems consistently outperform pure LLMs on complex reasoning tasks.} Larger base models like the Qwen series benefit from greater internal knowledge, but remain limited without structured reasoning.
-Even domain-finetuned models such as Intern-S1 lag behind agentic approaches.
-For instance, {\ProjectName} (o4-mini) achieves a GAIA score of 76.96\%, far surpassing the same model without agency (16.97\%), highlighting that structured task decomposition and flow-based execution are more critical than model size alone.
+Even models fine-tuned for scientific reasoning, such as Intern-S1, lag behind agentic approaches.
+For instance, \ProjectName~ with o4-mini achieves a score of 82.42\% on GAIA, far surpassing the same model (o4-mini) without agency (16.97\%), highlighting that structured task decomposition and flow-based execution are more critical than model size alone.